trilitech/tezos-developer-docs/src/pages/tutorials/build-an-nft-marketplace/part-2.md

     Explanation:

     - User must have enough tokens _(wine bottles)_ to place an offer
-    - the seller will set the NFT marketplace smart contract as an operator.
+    - The seller will set the NFT marketplace smart contract as an operator.
 When the buyer sends his money to buy the NFT, the smart contract will change the NFT ownership _(it is not interactive with the seller, the martketplace will do it on behalf of the seller based on the offer data)_
     - `storage` is updated with `offer` field

 ### Step 3: Buy a bottle on the marketplace